hexbatch/apple-core/core-docs/step-7-sets/operations-overview.md

 ## Common flags for operations

 * human set operations can use the human filter, which when used will filter out any element or attribute used in a filter that is marked as not human

+## Operations events

+set operations can have an optional event here to decline the operation, if any one declines, then  the operation fails
+* allow_operation event
+*
+# Requirements
+Requiremens are rules in attributes, to put a requirement in a set operation use a type, which has rules